pcoet/pcoet.github.io/_posts/2019-12-03-ts-add-linting.md

 ## Lint!

 Now run the linter: `npm run lint`.
 You should see a warning about a "Missing return type on function" in **example.ts**.
 Yay!
 We have linting.
 If you fix the error (great practice if you're learning TypeScript!) and run the script again, the linter should exit successfully.

+## (Optional) Add airbnb

+You may also want to add `eslint-config-airbnb-typescript` to your project.
+It picks up a lot of stylistic issues that the configuration above will miss.
+To add the airbnb styles, [follow these steps](https://www.npmjs.com/package/eslint-config-airbnb-typescript#i-use-eslint-config-airbnb-base-no-react-support).

 ## Next steps